-Policies and Procedures
+Chapter 3 - Academic Policies and Procedures

 The majority of policies & procedures are the same across graduate programs; however, because of the nature of the programs, there are some specific policies that apply only to a particular program or delivery system.
-Graduate programs publish their own program-specific handbooks that contain all program-specific policies and procedures.
+Some graduate programs publish their own program-specific handbooks that contain all program-specific policies and procedures.
 These handbooks function as official extensions of this catalog.

 While we value the quality of student-faculty interaction in all areas, it must be noted that the students are responsible for knowing and maintaining graduate policies, procedures and quality standards for continuance in a graduate program.
-This catalog and the appropriate student handbook contain all information needed as students enter and progress through a program.
+This catalog and appropriate student handbooks (for certain programs) contain all information needed as students enter and progress through a program.
 Southern Nazarene University reserves the right to make changes in policy and curriculum as necessary.